-Geoscience Australia's leading scientists are using innovative techniques to gather new data and information, on an unprecedented scale, about the potential mineral, energy and groundwater resources concealed beneath the surface.
-This work is being undertaken in greenfield areas and where the Exploring for the Future program will have the greatest impact.
+Geoscience Australia's leading scientists are using innovative techniques to gather new scientific data and information, on an unprecedented scale, about the potential mineral, energy and groundwater resources concealed beneath the surface.

 The program involves data acquisition using geophysical surveys, geochemical sampling, hydrological mapping and stratigraphic drilling.
 Data collected is analysed and integrated to provide a holistic picture of the mineral, energy and groundwater resources.
 The program initially focused on northern Australia, and data gathered through the existing program is available to public via the EFTF Portal.
 This data – and data that will be gathered in the coming years – is expected to inform policy and planning decisions within government and industry, and encourage industry investment in Australia's vast resources.

 Project activities during the existing program (northern Australia)